MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/buy-remote-assist.md

 ms.reviewer: krbjoran
 ---

-# Buy Dynamics 365 Remote Assist Licenses for HoloLens and Mobile
+# Buy Dynamics 365 Remote Assist Licenses on HoloLens and Mobile

 IT Admins can buy Dynamics 365 Remote Assist licenses for HoloLens 1, HoloLens 2, and mobile devices to each worker in your organization to complete crucial tasks faster, safer, and more efficiently.